appwrite/appwrite/CONTRIBUTING.md

 For both cases, add a const variable in `app/init.php` under the usage metrics list:

-* The curly brackets in the metric name acts as a placeholder and will be replaced with a value.

 metrics are collected to 3 scopes :
 Daily, monthly, an infinity.